gnosisguild/zodiac-module-exit/docs/setup_guide.md

 This should return the address of the deployed token.
 For this guide we assume this to be `0x0000000000000000000000000000000000000100`

-Note 2: If you want to test the exit function (the how-to is described below) - You will need to give allowance of your designated tokens to the safe, you can do this calling the `approve` function of the token from etherscan (The token will be verified on deployment) and passing 1000000000000000000 as the amount and the safe address the spender

 In order to deploy the circulating supply contract, the following command can be used:

 ```bash